Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

-Her mind was suddenly aflame, as though her brain had ballooned to twice its size and were now rebelling against her skull.
-She fought the agony, her draconic-constitution suppressing the pain.
+Her mind was suddenly aflame, as though her brain had ballooned twice its size and was now rebelling against her skull.
+She fought the agony, her Draconic-constitution suppressing the pain.

 The man was trying to escape!

-Incandescent sheets of Lightning ionised from every direction, converging onto the human warrior.
+Incandescent sheets of lightning ionised from every direction, converging onto the human warrior.
 If caught, Jun would become the epicentre of a hundred lightning bolts, each capable of reducing a man to cinders.
-No matter how powerful the man’s Shield was, no matter how well he weathered the elements, Ayxin was confident her opponent would be lashed and whipped until an inch of his life.
+No matter how powerful the man's Shield was, no matter how well he weathered the elements, Ayxin was confident her opponent would be lashed and whipped into submission.